curlpipe/ox/README.md

 **Xi** https://xi-editor.io/: Xi is also written in Rust but is purely a backend at the moment, I decided to make Ox both a frontend and a backend because Xi has many frontends, but most of them are broken and it lacks a lot of features.

-**Kiro** https://github.com/rhysd/kiro-editor: Kiro is written in Rust and adds features such as unicode support, a nicer colour scheme and small things like resizing.
+**Kiro** https://github.com/rhysd/kiro-editor: Kiro is an amazing text editor written in Rust and adds features such as unicode support, a nicer colour scheme and small things like resizing and it is a very inspiring editor.
 Ox took the ideas for the improvements from Kiro, however implemented them differently.
-Kiro’s source code is also very difficult to understand at points, so I decided to keep Ox’s syntax simple and use a minimal set of the vast features that Rust has to offer.
+Kiro’s source code also seems to be quite advanced in some areas so I decided to keep Ox as simple as I could.

 ### Built With